ZONESTAR3D/Slicing-Guide/PrusaSlicer/readme.md

 ![](pic/slicingM4-1.png)
 ### 5.2 load 3d model files (stl/obj/AMF file etc.)
 ![](pic/slicingM4-2.png) ![](pic/slicingM4-21.png)
-##### :memo: Usually, "split model" is inneed to print multi-color, that is, a 3d model has been split into multiple STL files according to colors, and these files use the same origin coordinate position so that they can be merged correctly.
+- :memo: Usually, "split model" is inneed to print multi colors 3d model files, that is, a 3d model has been split into multiple STL files according to colors, and these files use the same origin coordinate position so that they can be merged correctly.
-##### :star2: PrusaSlicer has a very powerful new feature.
-It can [painting 3d model into multi-color](https://www.youtube.com/watch?v=6LLK9soDW88).
+- :star2: PrusaSlicer has a powerful new feature, it can paint a 3d model file into multi colors, for details, please refer to :movie_camera:[this video tutorial](https://www.youtube.com/watch?v=6LLK9soDW88).
 ### 5.3 Choose print filament type - PLA and set filament color
 ![](pic/slicingM4-3.png)
 ### 5.4 Assign extruders to different parts